KarenCampos842/Equipo-4/Dialogos.md

 Toda persona mayor de edad que necesite u ofrezca un servicio como plomería, albañilería, entre otros, serían nuestros usuarios y/o clientes.
 Padres de familia, universitarios viviendo solos, adultos mayores, adultos con horarios demandantes en su trabajo, etc.
 <br>
 ***Traducción***<br>
+In terms of users and clients, our target audience would be people 18 years of age and older residing in Yucatan; we plan to release the beta in Merida since it is the capital of Yucatan and there are more people who need the service.
+The age range of those who would offer or contract the service, it is expected to be mostly people between 30 to 50 years old.
+Any person of legal age who needs or offers a service such as plumbing, masonry, among others, would be our users and/or clients.
+Parents, college students living on their own, the elderly, adults with demanding work schedules, are some expamples.
 <br>
 **Propuesta de Valor**
 <br>